 Unique content.
 Your titles and content should be unique.
 While you can legally copy other people’s titles (titles cannot be copyrighted unless they contain a trademark), search engines aren’t going to rank your content if it thinks it’s duplicate content.

 Your pages contain illegal elements.
-Elements like excessive redirects, cloaking, doorways, spam, links to spam, keyword stuffing, etc. are all prohibited in the search engines.
+Elements like excessive redirects, cloaking, doorways, spam, links to spam, keyword stuffings, etc. are all prohibited in the search engines.

 Stick to one main topic per content piece.
 Avoid discussing multiple unrelated topics in one piece of content just to try to rank.
 If you manage to trick the search engines into ranking your content for keywords unrelated to your actual website, you’ll only hurt yourself because your bounce rate will skyrocket and your conversion rate will plummet.